KeyValueSoftwareSystems/react-stepper/README.md

 <Stepper
   steps={[
     {
-      label: "Step 1",
+      stepLabel: "Step 1",
-      description: "This is Step 1",
+      stepDescription: "This is Step 1",
       completed: true,
     },
     {
-      label: "Step 2",
+      stepLabel: "Step 2",
-      description: "This is Step 2",
+      stepDescription: "This is Step 2",
       completed: false,
     },
     {
-      label: "Step 3",
+      stepLabel: "Step 3",
-      description: "This is Step 3",
+      stepDescription: "This is Step 3",
       completed: false,
     },
   ]}